phoenixframework/phoenix_guides/B_adding_pages.md

   # end
 end
 ```
-Notice that we put the atom ":messenger" in the path.
+Notice that we put the atom `:messenger` in the path.
 Phoenix will take whatever value that appears in that position in the url and passes a Dict with the key "messanger" pointing to that value to the controller.

 For example, if we point the browser at: http://localhost:4000/hello/Frank , the value of ":messenger" will be "Frank".